Mental Health Graduate Nurse Program

 The mental health graduate nurse program operates within the Epworth Rehabilitation & Mental Health division and is based at Epworth Clinic in Camberwell.
 The program offers:

-- A comprehensive mental health nursing orientation through two weeks of study days based at the Alfred Hospital including topics covering mental health assessment, risk management and key principles of practice.
+- Mental health nursing orientation through two weeks of study days based at the Alfred Hospital including topics covering mental health assessment, risk management and key principles of practice

-- Supernumerary days working with our supportive team during both of your 6 month rotations
+- Supernumerary days working with our supportive team during both of your six month rotations

 - Clinical supervision (reflective practice) throughout the year – group individual – to provide professional development support and develop your application of knowledge to practice

-- two 6 month rotations between our acute mental health units, specialising in acute mental health care and acute aged psychiatry
+- Two six month rotations between our acute mental health units, specialising in acute mental health care and acute aged psychiatry

 - Opportunity of exposure to specialist areas within Epworth Clinic including Transcranial Magnetic Stimulation, Electroconvulsive Therapy and Group Psychological Therapy

 The mental health graduate nurse program begins with a comprehensive orientation.
 This is designed to prepare you for clinical work and introduce you to mental health nursing at Epworth Clinic.

 We recognise that clinical support is critical to your transition and development and have a range of support systems in place including:

 - Clinical nurse educator available on site to work with you clinically and provide support